addisonlynch/iexfinance/docs/source/testing.rst

 Testing
 =======

+.. warning:: Use of the :ref:`Sandbox Environment<testing.sandbox>` is **required** when running the test suite.

 Unit and integration tests for iexfinance are handled by the `pytest <https://docs.pytest.org/en/latest>`__ platform.

-.. warning:: Use of the :ref:`Sandbox Environment<testing.sandbox>` is **required** when running the test suite.

 .. _testing.dependencies:

 Testing & Documentation Dependencies
 ------------------------------------

+.. note:: Running the test suite and linting the code & documentation require Python 3.6 or above.

+All testing dependencies can be installed via ``pip install -r requirements-dev.txt``.

 **Testing**

+-  black
+-  codecov
+-  flake8
+-  flake8-bugbear
 -  pytest
 -  pytest-runner
--  flake8
+-  tox

+All documentation dependencies can be installed via ``pip install -r docs/requirements.txt``.

+**Docs**

 - flake8-rst
+- ipython
+- matplotlib
 - requests-cache
--  six

-**Docs**

 - sphinx
-- sphinx-autobuild
-- sphinx-rtd-theme
+- sphinx_rtd_theme
 - sphinxcontrib-napoleon
-- matplotlib
-- ipython

 .. _testing.sandbox: